 The story is set in 1962 Louisiana.
-The big Batiste family is headed by charming doctor Louis.
-Though he is married to beautiful Roz, he has a weakness for attractive women patients.
-One day Louis is flirting with married and sexy Metty Mereaux, not knowing that he is observed by his youngest idealistic daughter Eve, who is there by accident.
-Eve can not forget the incident which is traumatic for her naivete and shares a secret with older sister Cisely.
+The Batiste family is headed by charming doctor Louis.
+Though he is married to beautiful Roz, he has a weakness for attractive female patients.
+One night Louis trysts with married and sexy Metty Mereaux, not knowing that he is observed by his youngest daughter Eve, who is there by accident.
+Eve can not forget the traumatic incident and shares a secret with older sister Cisely.
 Lies start to roll...
 Written by

 Jurnee and Jake are brother and sister in real life.
 See more »